Open-Sourcery-UMD/technica-workshop-2025/README.md

 2. The keyspell will fly upward in a random direction at a random speed.
 3. The keyspell should have a unique style and effect created by your group!

-Through pull requests, we’ll merge everyone’s keyspells into this repository; true open-source magic.
+Through Git commits, we’ll combine everyone’s keyspells into this repository; true open-source magic.

 <a id="getting-started"></a>